RFID-Based Access Control System

 }

-Instead of having to pass a buffer to hold the response, created rspBuffer which is just a big array to temporarily store responses.
+Instead of having to pass a buffer to hold the response, I created rspBuffer which is just a big array to temporarily store responses.

 The PN532 occasionally failed to send a valid response when reading tags (0xAA, 0xAA, 0xAA … for some reason).
 By sending a NACK signal, we can prompt the reader to try sending the response again.